-I’ve been steadily eating my way around London as long as I can remember – there have been highs, there have definitely been lows (I for one am thankful that the miniscule portions of nouvelle cuisine have faded to a bitter memory), but these are the spots that I’m recommending right now in 2020.
+London is brimming with restaurants, some fabulous, others not so much.
+We’ve been steadily eating our way around London as long as we can remember, there have been highs, there have definitely been lows, but these are the spots we’re recommending right now.

-Best Restaurants in London: Central London
+Restaurants in Central London

 Bob Bob Ricard

-First things first, there’s a button at Bob Bob Ricard that says ‘press for champagne’ – and does exactly as suggested.
+First things first, there’s a button at Bob Bob Ricard that says ‘press for champagne’, and does exactly as suggested.

 It’s a great way to start, but it’s the food that really brings things home.
 A menu of British/Russian fusion may sound interesting, and it is.
+It’s also absolutely delicious.

-Address:1 Upper James St, Soho, London W1F 9DF
+Address: 1 Upper James St, Soho, London W1F 9DF

 Hutong at The Shard